vuejs/test-utils-docs/src/guide/a-crash-course.md

     Received array:  [{"element": <div data-test="todo">Learn Vue.js 3</div>}]
 ```

 The number of todos has not increased.
 The problem is that Jest executes tests in a synchronous manner, ending the test as soon as the final function is called.
 Vue, however, updates the DOM asynchronously.
-We need to mark the test `async`, and call `await` on any methods that might cause the DOM to change. `trigger` is one such method - we can simply prepend `await` to the `trigger` call:
+We need to mark the test `async`, and call `await` on any methods that might cause the DOM to change. `trigger` is one such methods, and so is `setValue` - we can simply prepend `await` and the test should work as expected:

 ```js
 import { mount } from '@vue/test-utils'